airinnlionhart/apicodeassignment/README.md

 http://alenharta.pythonanywhere.com/applicant will take you to a UI with a textform that you can copy paste valid Json and it will return Json data of qualified applicants

 http://alenharta.pythonanywhere.com/infolder this route will will return qualified applicants in Json if the two folders have any Json files in them.
-It will take multiple json files (questionfile, and applicantfile)
+It will take multiple json files (questionfile, and applicantfile) (If we are going to use this option please send documents to Aaron an hour before)